dougdyson/js-blockchain/notes.md

 Also, going to have some fun with mining and make it so that the user has to press a button a number times, depending upon the blockchain's PoW difficulty.
 A great opportunity to incorporate some fun animations too!
 Plus drag-and-drop between wallets would be cool.

-Also, make sure to check pendingTransactions when getting available address balance.
+Also, make sure to check pendingTransactions when getting available balance for an address.